My Rogers: Community Sponsored Events

 The Foundation will provide you with assistance when organizing your coping skills drive.
 Contact Linda Schieble for more information.

-Fleece tie blankets are not only a source of comfort for our children at Rogers, but they also provide many therapeutic benefits for our 4- to 5-year olds and 5- to 6-year olds.
-Many of these children come to us from dangerous and scary environments.
-With the kinds of trauma these kids have experienced, a small, soft blanket can provide them with the grounding experience and sensory input they need to help them keep their emotions from getting out of control.
+Fleece tie blankets are not only a source of comfort for our children at Rogers, but they also provide many therapeutic benefits.
+Many children come to us from dangerous and scary environments.
+With the kinds of trauma these kids have experienced, a small, soft blanket can provide them with the grounding experience and sensory input they need to help them regulate their emotions.

-Each child keeps the blanket in their cubbie, and every morning/afternoon when they arrive, they go get their blanket and sit in their seat.
+For example, in Rogers Behavioral Health’s intensive outpatient program in West Allis, each child keeps a blanket in their cubbie, and everyday when they arrive, they get their blanket and sit in their seat.
 They all know whose blanket belongs to whom based on the print they chose, which is often reflective of their own personality.

 We find that the kids will hold the blankets throughout their entire group therapy session, and then take them wherever they go.
 They are especially nice to have when the children need to leave the room to take a break when things get too overwhelming for them.
 Even the kids who are trying to maintain a tough exterior take their blanket with them everywhere.